Skip to content

 -- Replace Windows paths with default internal Docker paths

-SET internal_path = REPLACE(internal_path,
+UPDATE resource SET internal_path = REPLACE(

 '__MEMOS_DATA_WINDOWS__',